ibm-cloud-docs/log-analysis/launch.md

 {:shortdesc}

 ## Step 1.
-Granting IAM policies to a user to view data
+Grant IAM policies to a user to launch the web UI
 {: #launch_step1}

-You must grant permissions to users in your account to be able to launch the web UI and view logs.
+Users in your account need permissions to launch the LogDNA web UI.

 You must be an administrator of the {{site.data.keyword.la_full_notm}} service, an administrator of an {{site.data.keyword.la_full_notm}} instance, or have account IAM permissions to grant other users policies.
 {: note}